Darkrush3760/Cxbx-Reloaded/README.md

 - Included project file only known to compile with Visual Studio 2010, can be compiled with other versions by using project files from a different branch.
 - Code to work around enhanced memory protection in 64-bit assumes executable is named "default.exe" and will break on games with multiple XBE files.
 - FS register emulation is incomplete, only essential FS register accesses are hooked.
+- Incomplete FS register emulation makes Cxbx unstable, may not run if you have lots of background applications open.
 - Debug builds have very low compatibility, release builds are more compatible, try to avoid running games in Debug mode
 - All titles crash if console output is enabled, disabling it allows games to boot.